Episode 24 – Airbus

 Kits screamed in terror.

 The stones in their pockets suddenly felt incredibly light, even to the point of being weightless.
-This weightlessness then spread outwards first to Jaak and Tag who rose slightly out of their seats and then the weightlessness spread to the bus itself.
+The weightlessness spread outward — first to Jaak and Tag, who rose slightly from their seats — and then to the bus itself.
 All those on the bus felt their stomachs lurch like they were at the top of a very high swing.

 Time seemed to slow.
 The trajectory of the bus through the air slowed.